 48,XXYY syndrome can affect other parts of the body as well.
-Males with 48,XXYY syndrome are often taller than other males their age with an average adult height of 6 feet 4 inches (193 cm).
-They tend to develop a tremor that typically starts in adolescence and increases with age.
-Dental problems are frequently seen with this condition; they include delayed appearance of the primary (baby) or secondary (adult) teeth, thin tooth enamel, crowded and/or misaligned teeth, and multiple cavities.
-As affected males get older, they may develop a narrowing of the blood vessels in the legs, called peripheral vascular disease.
-Peripheral vascular disease can cause skin ulcers to form.
-Affected males are also at risk for developing a type of clot called a deep vein thrombosis (DVT) that occurs in the deep veins of the legs.
-Additionally, males with 48,XXYY syndrome may have flat feet (pes planus), elbow abnormalities, abnormal fusion of certain bones in the forearm (radioulnar synostosis), allergies, asthma, type 2 diabetes, seizures, and congenital heart defects.
+Affected individuals are often taller than their peers, with an average adult height of 6 feet, 4 inches (193 cm).
+They may develop a mild to moderate hand tremor that typically starts in adolescence and may increase with age.
+Dental problems are frequently seen in people with this condition, including delayed appearance of the primary (baby) or secondary (adult) teeth, thin tooth enamel, crowded or misaligned teeth, and multiple cavities.

-Most males with 48,XXYY syndrome have an IQ that ranges from 70-80 with some degree of difficulty with speech and language development.
-Learning disabilities, especially those that are language-based, are very common in males with this disorder.
-Affected males seem to perform better at tasks focused on math, visual-spatial skills such as puzzles, and memorization of locations or directions.
-Some boys with 48,XXYY syndrome have delayed development of motor skills such as sitting, standing, and walking that can lead to poor coordination.
-Affected males have higher than average rates of behavioral disorders, such as attention-deficit/hyperactivity disorder (ADHD); mood disorders, including anxiety and bipolar disorder; and autism spectrum disorder, which affects communication and social interaction.
+Most individuals with 48,XXYY syndrome have an IQ score that ranges from 60 to 80 and have some degree of difficulty with speech and language development.
+The development of motor skills such as sitting, standing, and walking may be delayed in some children with 48,XXYY syndrome.
+They may also have poor coordination.
+Learning disabilities are very common in people with this disorder, especially in the areas of reading and written expression.
+People with 48,XXYY typically perform better at tasks focused on math, visual-spatial skills such as puzzles, and memorization of locations or directions.
+Affected individuals have higher-than-average rates of other neurodevelopmental and behavioral disorders, such as attention-deficit/hyperactivity disorder (ADHD); mood disorders, including anxiety and depression; and autism spectrum disorder, which affects communication and social interaction.

 Other Names for This Condition